 Read this excellent interview from 2008 with Kenny discussing his soccer football career

 **Bill and Kenny were part of a dynasty of Granville players that dominated the Australian team in the 1950’s.
 Players from the Granville Kewpies and Waratah clubs fed the mighty Granville Magpie club for decades.

 - MARK JANKOVIC played one season with our under 14’s in 1973.
 He played for Australia as a striker in the early to mid 1980’s.

 Hey – you’re in Parramatta not Granville – whats with the Name?

 Being 300 meters from the heart of Parramatta, this is a good question.

-In the early years, the club played out of many different grounds in the Granville area including, Granville Park, Merrylands, Pitt Row (which includes Ollie Webb Reserve and Jones Park) Parramatta and A’Beckett Street Park, Granville (lost due to the M4 motorway) but by the 1950’s mostly settled for Brunton Park (affectionately known to locals as Brunton’s Paddock), located on the corner of Clyde and William Streets Granville.
+In the early years, the club played out of many different grounds in the Granville area including, Granville Park, Merrylands, Pitt Row (which includes Ollie Webb Reserve and Jones Park) Parramatta and A’Beckett Street Park, Granville (lost due to the M4 motorway) and even Parramatta Park but by the 1940’s mostly settled for Brunton Park (affectionately known to locals as Brunton’s Paddock), located on the corner of Clyde and William Streets Granville.
 The park was named after Brunton’s Flour Mill which was demolished after WWII.
 The park is now the site of the Granville RSL club who purchased the land in 1960.

 When construction of the RSL club commenced in the early 1960’s, we moved to James Ruse Reserve, which is the park land to the immediate west of Hambledon Cottage however when Parkes Street was extended to link with Hassall Street in the late 1970’s, it dissected James Ruse Reserve and we were forced to move north across the road to Robin Thomas Reserve.
 Interestingly, just a few years earlier field number 2 was a land fill dump that was leveled and grassed.
 It has been our home ever since.